Hellraiser: Deader: Production

 In 2002, Dimension Films hired screenwriter Peter Briggs to write the seventh entry in the Hellraiser series after being impressed with his unmade script for Freddy vs. Jason.
 Briggs' script, entitled Hellraiser: Lament, set out to expand upon the first four films, ignoring Inferno and Hellseeker.
 Other potential subtitles considered were Jihad, Nemesis, and The New Order.
 Briggs' pitch was discarded for being too high budgeted, leading to the studio opting to retool Neil Marshall Stevens's spec script Deader, which was submitted to Dimension Films in 2000 during the production of his script Thirteen Ghosts and had been planned to be produced by Stan Winston.
 As in the final film, it entailed a newspaper reporter being sent to Romania to cover an underground cult who have discovered the secret of immortality and had gained contact with an otherworldly dimension, but did not feature connections to the Hellraiser series.
-Although Tim Day had wanted to write a direct sequel to Hellraiser: Hellseeker featuring a final conflict between Pinhead and Kirsty, Bob Weinstein directed him to rewrite Deader into a Hellraiser sequel similar in tone to the Japanese horror films Ring and Pulse.
+Although Tim Day had wanted to write a direct sequel to Hellraiser: Hellseeker featuring a final conflict between Pinhead (Doug Bradley) and Kirsty Cotton (Ashley Laurence), Bob Weinstein directed him to rewrite Deader into a Hellraiser sequel similar in tone to the Japanese horror films Ring and Pulse.
 After a brief delay during the production of the 2006 American remake of Pulse, work on Deader resumed.
 Scott Derrickson was approached to direct but declined, and Rick Bota was rehired from the previous film.
 The film was originally rewritten to take place in London and later the Lower East Side of Manhattan before the producers opted to film it simultaneously with another Hellraiser sequel, titled Hellraiser: Hellworld in Romania, between October and December 2002, to save costs.
 Production was difficult due to the inability of the Americans in the cast and crew to understand the Romanian set workers and actors.

 Release

 Home media

-The film was released on DVD on June 7, 2005 by Buena Vista Home Entertainment.
-It debuted on the Blu-ray format for the first time on March 10, 2013 by Echo Bridge Entertainment.
+The film was released on DVD on June 7, 2005, by Buena Vista Home Entertainment.
+It debuted on the Blu-ray format for the first time on March 10, 2013, by Echo Bridge Entertainment.
 The disc is rare, as it has since gone out of print.

 Reception

-Based on 7 reviews, the film received a 14% on Rotten Tomatoes with an average rating of 3.7 out of 10.